nguyenhoangtrungg/Coliee_2023_task12/README.md

 * folder_input_link: link to the folder containing the documents
 * label_link: link to the file containing the labels
 * output_link: link to the output file
-* flag_suppressed: flags to select the filter of the question or not
+* flag_suppressed: flag if keep only paragraph have keyword "_suppressed"

 **Note**:
 If dont fill parameter , it will be left as default